pytorch/executorch/docs/source/build-run-coreml.md

 **Exporting a CoreML delegated Program**:
 - In this step, you will lower the [MobileNet V3](https://pytorch.org/vision/main/models/mobilenetv3.html) model to the CoreML backend and export the ExecuTorch program.
 You'll then deploy and run the exported program on a supported Apple device using CoreML backend.
 ```bash
 cd executorch

 # Generates ./mv3_coreml_all.pte file.
 python3 -m examples.apple.coreml.scripts.export_and_delegate --model_name mv3
 ```

+- CoreML backend uses [coremltools](https://apple.github.io/coremltools/docs-guides/source/overview-coremltools.html) to lower [Edge dialect](ir-exir.md#edge-dialect) to CoreML format and then bundles it in the `.pte` file.

 ### Runtime: